loshz/config/README.md

 # dotfiles

-A collection of config files used across my dev environments.
+A collection of config files used across my Linux environments.